 Cordless phones (cordless handsets with base stations attached to a landline) interfere with WiFi.
 If you have a landline enabled on campus, please use a corded phone.
 Cell phones will not cause any problems.

 Many home consumer media players do not support the security protocols used for the Southeast Wireless Network.
 Therefore, any media device that only supports WiFi, such as the Chromecast or Roku Stick, will not work on SoutheastSecure or SoutheastResNet.
-They may, however, be connected to SoutheastGameNet where service is available, such as dorm halls.
+They may, however, be connected to SoutheastGameNet where service is available, such as residence halls.
 Please ensure before you purchase a device for use on campus that it will support a wired connection or can access SoutheastGameNet.
 Certain devices support a USB to Ethernet adapter, such as the Nintendo Wii and Wii U. For more information, see the Get Connected page.

 Internet of Things (IOT) devices are physical devices that can connect to the internet and transmit data.
 These include Amazon Echo Dot, Wifi light bulbs, Amazon Alexa, and Google Home.
 IOT devices cannot connect to SoutheastResNet or SoutheastSecure.
 However, residents on-campus may connect them to SoutheastGameNet where service is available.